 Because Chapter 7 bankruptcy normally provides a total discharge of unsecured debt, it is definitely fair to ask how is it possible that a Tacoma bankruptcy filer could possibly end up doing better in a Chapter 13 bankruptcy than in a Chapter 7 Bankruptcy.

-The reality is that Chapter 13 Bankruptcy in Washington is often misunderstood as a repayment plan that requires repayment of all your debt over a period of time.
+The reality is that Chapter 13 Bankruptcy in Oregon is often misunderstood as a repayment plan that requires repayment of all your debt over a period of time.
 The reality is that in many Tacoma chapter 13 plans, the only creditors that get paid back are the car and home lenders.
 This is where the Chapter 13 advantages come in.

 If your car meets certain criteria, Chapter 13 may allow you to actually reduce the amount that you have to repay to the amount the vehicle is worth.
 No more repaying $20,000 for a $10,000 car.
 If your interest rate is over 5% you can get it reduced to that amount.